 Our rooms are typically equipped with floor and wall padding and can also involve impact-absorbing floor tiles and other safety features.
 We also can design custom padding for sensory rooms, which in some cases require more complex design features, such as soft-play equipment, interactive programming, lighting, audio, and more.

-Here are some common uses for padded room utilization within a psychiatric or healthcare facility.
+Here are some common uses for a padded room within a psychiatric facility or behavioral health center.

 Are padded rooms in psychiatric facilities still necessary with the advent of many new medications and techniques to help patients?
 That is a great question.
 While medicines and techniques have significantly reduced the need for padded safety rooms, sometimes a safety room is the best option for the patient and staff.